Guide to the Papers of Charles and John Ulm

 Series 4, Australian National Airways, also contains information relating to the Southern Cross.

-Folder 1 Contract with Sun Newspapers, 1927
+Contract with Sun Newspapers, 1927 (File 1)

-Folder 2 Newspaper cuttings and articles, 1928
+Newspaper cuttings and articles, 1928 (File 2)

-Folder 9 Other papers relating to the Southern Cross, including two photographs (undated), correspondence and two articles, 1936, 1980-1985
+Other papers relating to the Southern Cross, including two photographs (undated), correspondence and two articles, 1936, 1980-1985 (File 9)

-Series 6 Faith in Australia, c.
+Series 6.
+Faith in Australia, c.
 1933-1990

-After Australian National Airways went into liquidation, Ulm brought one of the remaining planes and called it Faith in Australia.
+After Australian National Airways went into liquidation, Ulm bought one of the remaining planes and called it Faith in Australia.
 Ulm flew the Faith in Australia with Sir Gordon Taylor to England in 1933, returning to Australia in record-breaking time.
 In 1934 he flew the first official airmail flight to New Zealand and to Papua New Guinea.

 This small series includes newspaper cuttings, articles, correspondence, a photograph of the aircraft, a book of tickets for the ANZAC memorial appeal passenger flight on the Faith in Australia, and an envelope commemorating the first official airmail from Australia to Papua New Guinea.
 Also filed here are articles written in the 1970s and 1980s commemorating Ulm and the Faith in Australia.

-VH-UXX refers to the type of aircraft.
+VH-UXX denotes the Australian registration of the aircraft.

-Folder 1-2 'Faith in Australia - VH-UXX', c.
-1933-1990
+'Faith in Australia - VH-UXX', c.
+1933-1990 (File 1_2)

-Series 7 Stella Australis, 1934, 1978-1987
+Series 7.
+Stella Australis, 1934, 1978-1987

 On 3 December 1934 Ulm, together with two crew, flew from Oakland in California to Hawaii aboard the Stella Australis.
 The plane never reached its destination and, after an extensive search, the wreckage was never found.

-Folder 1 Stella Australis - VH-UXY', 1934, 1978-1987
+Stella Australis - VH-UXY', 1934, 1978-1987 (File 1)

-Series 8 Commemorative and philatelic material, c.
+Series 8.
+Commemorative and philatelic material, c.
 1928-1998

 Ever since Ulm's historic flights, there have been many events and commemorative material issued to remember his expeditions and life, including commemorative envelopes, stamps, memorials and films.